-If you care for someone who claims a disability benefit you may be entitled to Carer's Allowance.
+If you or your partner care for someone who claims a disability benefit you or your partner may be entitled to Carer's Allowance.
 If you are claiming Universal Credit you may be entitled to the Carer's Element.

 To claim Carer's Allowance you must:

-Have net earnings of less than £110 a week.
+- Have net earnings of less than £139 a week, from April 2023.
 Any childcare costs or replacement care costs associated with working can be deducted from your earnings when calculating whether you qualify.
 For more information see work-related costs and Carer's Allowance;

-In addition, the person for whom you care must be claiming (or waiting to hear about):
+In addition, the person for whom you care must be claiming:

 If the person you are caring for gets a means-tested benefit they may lose their severe disability premium if you start claiming Carer’s Allowance (this does not apply if you are eligible but not receiving any money) or the Universal Credit Carer's Element.
 For more information see disability premiums in benefits.

 How much do you get?

-If you are entitled to Carer's Allowance, even if you don't receive a payment due to other benefits you receive)or the Carer's Element of Universal Credit, your household will be exempt from the benefit cap.
+If you are entitled to Carer's Allowance (even if you don't receive a payment due to other benefits you receive)or the Carer's Element of Universal Credit, your household will be exempt from the benefit cap.

 Other benefits for carers